International bond investors are selling off local EM debt in all but the best markets | bne IntelliNews

 Still, in general the IIF reports that the outflow from local EM debt is the first significant outflow since investment in local EM debt took off in the last few years.

 “The taper tantrum and the China devaluation scare of 2015 did not affect foreign bond holdings as severely as COVID-19.
-The global financial crisis was a shock of comparable magnitude but of more limited implications because foreign holdings were generally low to start with,” the IIF says, referring to the taper tantrum 2013 collective panic that triggered a spike in US Treasury yields, after investors learned that the Federal Reserve was slowly putting the breaks on its quantitative easing (QE) programme.
+The global financial crisis was a shock of comparable magnitude but of more limited implications because foreign holdings were generally low to start with,” the IIF says, referring to the taper tantrum 2013 collective panic that triggered a spike in US Treasury yields, after investors learned that the Federal Reserve was slowly putting the brakes on its quantitative easing (QE) programme.